Duvard1/GreenCommerce/Backend/Domains/Authentication/Login/app/login-service/README.md

 ---

+## ✅ Unit Test

+1. User valid with correct password and returns token
+- Simulates a correct user.
+- Compare the password.
+- Returns a Token Jwt.

+2. User does not exist → Returns Null
+- It simulates that the user is not in the database.
+- It does not try to authenticate it.
+- Answer: Null.

+3. Incorrect password → returns null
+- It simulates that the user exists.
+- But your password is incorrect.
+- Answer: Null.

+---

 ## ⚙️ Database Configuration

 This microservice connects to a **MySQL** database hosted on **AWS RDS**.
 The configuration is done using the following credentials: